Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 This American Life and Ira Glass changed everything for Mike.
 His stories about sleepwalking and awkward relationships found a perfect home on NPR.
 Working with Ira Glass taught him how to turn his everyday life into amazing stories that everyone could relate to.

-Mike developed a style all his own.
+Mike developed a storytelling comedian style all his own.
 Instead of just telling jokes, he started telling stories.
 Long, funny, sometimes sad stories that felt like having coffee with a friend.
-This wasn’t your typical stand-up comedy, and that’s exactly why it worked.
+This wasn’t your typical stand-up comedy, and that’s exactly why it worked so well for building his financial success.

 Major Income Sources and Career Milestones

 Netflix became Mike’s best friend (financially speaking).
-His specials like “Thank God for Jokes” and “The New One” brought in some serious cash.
+His specials like “Thank God for Jokes,” “The New One,” “The Old Man and the Pool,” and his latest “The Good Life” (premiered May 26, 2025) brought in some serious cash.
 We’re talking multi-million dollar deals here, folks.
 Not bad for telling stories about sleep disorders and becoming a dad!

 His books aren’t just sitting on shelves collecting dust.
 “Sleepwalk With Me” became a bestseller, and the royalties keep rolling in.
 Plus, he turned it into a movie!
-Speaking of movies, directing “Don’t Think Twice” showed Hollywood that Mike could do more than just tell jokes.
+Speaking of movies, directing “Don’t Think Twice” showed Hollywood that Mike could do more than just tell jokes – he could create multimedia content that diversifies his asset portfolio.

 Real Estate and Investment Portfolio